 6. Franklin Street - Rocky Mount

 Start your Franklin Street stroll from the Visitor Center, located in the town’s Historic Train Depot.
-Then check out The Rocky Mount Center for the Arts at The Grainery.
-It’s a great place to find a unique memento or try a new craft and you might even get to see some glassblowing!
-The Artisan Center along the Crooked Road should be your third stop.
+The Artisan Center along the Crooked Road should be your next stop to find some unique collectibles and works of art.
 From there, it’s a downhill stroll to the Harvester Performance Center with plenty of things to see along the way.

 - Read More: Must-See Main Street: Rocky Mount